jfk-dev/portfolio/README.md

-# jfkdev
+# JFK.DEV Portfolio

-A new Flutter project.
+This is the Flutter website for JFK.DEV, written in Flutter.

 ## Getting Started